CaptainCodeman/prpl-server-go/readme.md

 instance_class: F1

 handlers:
+- url: /20170806/es5-bundled/index.html
+  script: _go_app
+  secure: always

+- url: /20170806/es5-bundled/service-worker.js
+  static_files: static/es5-bundled/service-worker.js
+  upload: static/es5-bundled/service-worker.js
+  secure: always
+  http_headers:
+    Cache-Control: "private, max-age=0, must-revalidate"
+    Service-Worker-Allowed: "/"

+- url: /20170806/es5-bundled/
+  static_dir: static/es5-bundled/
+  application_readable: true
+  secure: always
+  http_headers:
+    Cache-Control: "public, max-age=31536000, immutable"

+- url: /20170806/es6-bundled/index.html
+  script: _go_app
+  secure: always

+- url: /20170806/es6-bundled/service-worker.js
+  static_files: static/es6-bundled/service-worker.js
+  upload: static/es6-bundled/service-worker.js
+  secure: always
+  http_headers:
+    Cache-Control: "private, max-age=0, must-revalidate"
+    Service-Worker-Allowed: "/"

+- url: /20170806/es6-bundled/
+  static_dir: static/es6-bundled/
+  application_readable: true
+  secure: always
+  http_headers:
+    Cache-Control: "public, max-age=31536000, immutable"

+- url: /20170806/es6-unbundled/index.html
+  script: _go_app
+  secure: always

+- url: /20170806/es6-unbundled/service-worker.js
+  static_files: static/es6-unbundled/service-worker.js
+  upload: static/es6-unbundled/service-worker.js
+  secure: always
+  http_headers:
+    Cache-Control: "private, max-age=0, must-revalidate"
+    Service-Worker-Allowed: "/"

+- url: /20170806/es6-unbundled/
+  static_dir: static/es6-unbundled/
+  application_readable: true
+  secure: always
+  http_headers:
+    Cache-Control: "public, max-age=31536000, immutable"

 - url: /.*
   script: _go_app
   secure: always
 ```

+The configuration may seem complex but this is necessary to make optimal use of AppEngine's static file service and edge caching which avoids consuming instance CPU to serve most of the files while still allowing certain files to be modified (to add the version to the path which enables long cache espirations to be used).

+There are really three handler mappings repeated for each build configuration:

+`url: /version/build/index.html` maps the entrypoint for each build to the app.
+The app will update the `<base href="/build/">` tag to include the version string.

+`url: /version/build/service-worker.js` configures specific http headers for the service worker disable caching and to allow it to be used from a sub-folder.

+`url: /version/build/` configures the remaining static files for a build to be served by the edge cache with long expiration times.

+The final handler mapping `url: /.*` ensures that regular app routes can be handled by the app.
+These check the browser's capabilities and direct it to the appropriate build variation by outputting the appropriate build's entrypoint, transformed to add the version string to the paths.

-7. Run `gcloud app deploy` to deploy to your App Engine project. `gcloud` will tell you the URL your app is being served from.
+6. Run `gcloud app deploy` to deploy to your App Engine project. `gcloud` will tell you the URL your app is being served from.
 For next steps, check out the Go on Google App Engine [documentation](https://cloud.google.com/appengine/docs/go/).